usnistgov/IFA/README.md

 Some features are not available in the user-built version including tooltips and unzipping compressed IFC files.
 Some of the features are restored if the NIST-built version is run first.

-## Suggested improvements

-Replace the Tcl package [tcom](http://wiki.tcl.tk/1821) (COM) with the COM features in [twapi](http://twapi.magicsplat.com/).
-This will allow upgrading to Tcl 8.6.

-Replace the home-grown code to generate Excel spreadsheets with [CAWT](http://www.cawt.tcl3d.org/).

 ## Contact

 [Robert Lipman](https://www.nist.gov/people/robert-r-lipman), <robert.lipman@nist.gov>